JuanSapena/latex-presentation/README.md

 ## Related resources

 + [This LaTeX template](https://github.com/pmichaillat/latex-paper) produces academic papers following the same principles, and with a similar appearance, as this presentation template.
-+ [This LaTeX style file](https://github.com/pmichaillat/latex-math) contains commands to write mathematical expressions easily.
-It can be used in combination with this presentation template.
++ [These LaTeX commands](https://github.com/pmichaillat/latex-math) make it easy to write mathematical expressions.
+They can be used in combination with this presentation template.

 ## License